NannyML/nannyml/docs/tutorials/performance_estimation.rst

 The fitted ``cbpe`` can be used to estimate performance on other data, for which performance cannot be calculated.
 Typically, this would be used on the latest production data where targets are missing.
-In our example this is the *analysis* data.
+In our example this is the analysis data.

 .. code-block:: python

     >>> est_perf_analysis = cbpe.estimate(analysis)

-However, it can be also be used on the combined *reference* and *analysis* data.
-This might help to build better understanding of the monitored model performance changes on analysis data as it can be then shown in the context of changes of calculated performance in the reference period.
+However, it can be also be used on the combined reference and analysis data.
+This will estimate performance for the analysis period, but calculate performance for the reference period, using the targets available for it.

+This can help build better understanding of the performance changes of the analysis data, as it can be directly compared with the changes of calculated performance within the reference period.

 .. code-block:: python

     >>> est_perf_with_ref = cbpe.estimate(pd.concat([reference, analysis], ignore_index=True))

-To find out how CBPE estimates performance, read the :ref:`Confidence-based Performance Estimation deep dive<performance-estimation-deep-dive>`.

 View the results
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 NannyML can output a dataframe that contains all the results.
-Let's have a look at the results for analysis period
+Let's have a look at the results for analysis period only.

-only:
+.. _performance-estimation-thresholds:

+Apart from chunk and period-related data, the results data have the following columns for each metric that was estimated:

+ - ``estimated_<metric>`` - the estimate of selected ``metric`` for a specific chunk,
+ - ``confidence_<metric>`` - the width of the confidence band.
+It is equal to 1 standard deviation of performance estimates on
+   `reference` data (hence calculated during ``fit`` phase).
+ - ``upper_threshold_<metric>`` and ``lower_threshold_<metric>`` - crossing these thresholds will raise an alert on significant performance change.
+The thresholds are calculated based on the actual performance of the monitored model on chunks in the ``reference`` partition.
+The thresholds are 3 standard deviations away from the mean performance calculated on chunks.
+They are calculated during ``fit`` phase.
+ - ``realized_<metric>`` - when ``target`` values are available for a chunk, the realized performance metric will also be calculated and included within the results.
+ - ``alert_<metric>`` - flag indicating potentially significant performance change. ``True`` if estimated performance crosses upper or lower threshold.

 .. code-block:: python